-To help congregations and church leaders overcome their reluctance to speak candidly, clearly and with conviction about money and appropriate stewardship of their blessings, I offer — through the consultancy group The Columbia Partnership — an annual generosity discovery program.
-This program helps church members accurately assess their current level of giving, prayerfully evaluate whether or not that level is where they need to be, understand that their finances at every level are a blessing from God and to take the next step to increase their giving as a generous response to those blessings.
+To help congregations and church leaders overcome their reluctance to speak candidly, clearly and with conviction about money and appropriate stewardship of their blessings, I offer an annual generosity discovery program.
+This program helps church members accurately assess their current level of giving, prayerfully evaluate whether or not that level is where it needs to be, understand that their finances at every level are a blessing from God and to take the next step to increase their giving as a generous response to those blessings.

 This program is never about meeting church budgets.
 Nor does it employ guilt, obligations or duty.
 The word “budget” is not a part of the language in the process and we don’t pledge toward meeting a budget.
 Instead, we teach generosity by encouraging members to take the next step in their giving, helping them to recognize their blessings and respond generously.

 This annual giving program engages passionate volunteers in committees for 2-3 months leading up to and including a four-week special emphasis, climaxing in a commitment Sunday.
-In dozens of churches in which TCP consultants have led the program, members have responded to their new awareness of blessings and as a body have increased their giving dramatically.
-Our history shows that when a church commits to the effort, the pastor is engaged, committees fulfill their duties and members take the next step, results are typically dramatic.
+In dozens of churches that have used this program, members have responded to their new awareness of blessings and as a body have increased their giving dramatically.
+When a church commits to the effort, the pastor is engaged, committees fulfill their duties and members take the next step, results are typically dramatic.

-In this process church members communicate privately their plans for giving to God.
+In this process church members communicate privately their plans for giving to God, after first opening themselves to hear what God would have them do.
 Members will prayerfully consider what percentage of their income God is calling them to give.
 Members will then take the next step in their spiritual journey as they complete and turn in their “estimate of giving” cards during the commitment worship service.

 There is no budget talk, no pledges.
 All accountability is between the member and God.
 No giving levels are suggested to individuals, even though many ask, “What am I expected to give?”